 Modern libraries innovate to better serve their communities

-When the local newspaper in Weare, New Hampshire shut its doors, the town's librarian Michael Sullivan stepped in.
+Michael Sullivan was determined to not let that happen in his community.
+When the local newspaper in Weare, N.H. shut its doors, Sullivan, the town librarian, stepped in.
 He started a new community paper called Weare in the World.
-The idea is to fill the news gap and help the library provide information in a whole new way.
+The idea?
+Fill the news gap and help the library provide information in a whole new way.

 "We've evolved into places where information and ideas are shared, more than just collected and lined up on the shelf." - Michael Sullivan, Director of the Weare Public Library

-In the last 15 years, the library has changed its function to be more community-focused, according to Michael.
-In many ways, it's become the last flexible community service that people can turn to, as other community structures have faded away.
+According to Sullivan, the library has changed its function to be more community-focused in the last 15 years.
+In many ways, he said, it's the last flexible community service that people can turn to, as other community structures have faded away.

-Modern day libraries have become more of a place where members of the community show up to take educational classes and to exchange ideas.
+Modern day libraries are a place where community members take classes and exchange ideas.
 "We've evolved into places where information and ideas are shared, more than just collected and lined up on the shelf."

-In an effort to better serve its community, libraries like Michael's are becoming producers of information instead of just curators.
+In an effort to better serve its community, libraries like Sullivan's are becoming producers of information instead of just curators.

 Some libraries are even expanding outdoors to meet the needs of their community.
-This spring, Halifax Public Libraries are set to open Canada's first outdoor library space at their Dartmouth North branch.
+Recently, Halifax Public Libraries has opened Canada's first outdoor library space at their Dartmouth North branch.

 Åsa Kachan is the Chief Librarian and CEO of Halifax Public Libraries.

 Far from technology replacing the need for libraries, Åsa believes libraries in the digital era have become even more relevant to the community.
-She said they're helping to improve not only literacy, but also digital literacy, and helping newcomers and seniors bridge the digital divide.
+She said they're helping to improve not only literacy, but also digital literacy by helping newcomers and seniors bridge the digital divide.